hpc-unibe-ch/hpc-unibe-ch.github.io/docs/general/quick-start.md

 ## HPC Workspace

 Workspaces provide are a collaborative environment, including group based access to permanent and temporary storage, as well as group based compute resource accounting.
-Research group leaders need to apply for an workspace, see [Workspace Management](../hpc-workspaces/management.md).
+Research group leaders need to apply for an workspace.
-For an introduction to HPC Workspaces see [Workspace Overview](../hpc-workspaces/workspaces.md)

 ## Login

 To connect to the cluster, you must log in to a **login node** from **inside the university network** (e.g. from a workstation on the campus).
 If you want to connect from a remote location (e.g. from your computer at home) you must first establish a **VPN** connection to get access to the university network.
-To connect from a UNIX-like system (Linux, Mac OS X, MobaXterm on Windows) simply use a secure shell (SSH) to log in to a login node.
+To connect from a UNIX-like system (Linux, Mac OS X, MobaXterm on Windows) use a secure shell (SSH) to log in to a login node.
 There are four login nodes (submit[01-04].unibe.ch), you can pick any one:

 ```bash
 # here we choose submit03.unibe.ch as our login node